Neil McBride's HiFi Pages

 encouraged people to have a bit of fun tweaking some old Naim preamps,

 so getting (in my opinion) a high level of performance out of them

 for little money.
-This sort of tweaking is all over the place now,
+This sort of tweaking became popular, and often

 with Naim stuff being a popular subject for DIY forums.